 As you know, this firm represents Nazar Massouh and Pudding Pie II LLC, the owners of the properties located at 8 Cole Drive and 24 Davis Drive, with respect to a proposed lot line realignment and driveway relocation.
 We made our initial presentation to your Board on August 3, 2020.
-Subsequent to that meeting, the Planning Board, along with members of the Conservation Board, conducted a site walk at 24 Davis Drive in order to get a better understanding of the site conditions and the proposed driveway re-location.
+Subsequent to that meeting, we conducted a site walk and made a second presentation on October 15, 2020.